qualityshepherd/brine/posts/of_yarn_and_bone.md

 When a character does something risky—when the cost might be meaningful—roll `1d6`; add an additional `d6` if they have a relevant `Name`.
 Another for a `Legendary Name` (or don't roll at all).

-`Blaze of Glory`: a final, desperate act.
-Like `Devil’s Bargain`, you get what you want, but your character dies achieving it.

 **Highest die** determines success:
 - 5-6 SUCCESS!
 Circumstance might differentiate between levels of success.
 - 4 `Devil's Bargain`: the player describes a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.